mpanighetti/dnd5e-updated-reincarnate-tables/docs/elves.md

 [^⏳]: Source: _Explorer's Guide to Wildemount_
 [^🌄]: Source: _Lorwyn: First Light_
 [^👹]: Source: _Mordenkainen Presents: Monsters of the Multiverse_
-[^🕰️]: Source: _Plane Shift: Kaladesh_
 [^🌴]: Source: _Plane Shift: Zendikar_
 [^🛸]: Source: _Spelljammer: Adventures in Space_
 [^📒1️⃣]: Source: _SRD 5.1_
 [^📒2️⃣]: Source: _SRD 5.2_
 [^🗡️]: Source: _Sword Coast Adventurer's Guide_
 [^🧭]: Source: _Wayfinder's Guide to Eberron_
-[^🏹]: The Moon Elf and Sun Elf of the Forgotten Realms are mechanically equivalent to a High Elf in _SRD 5.2_, the Joraga Nation Elf of Zendikar is mechanically equivalent to a Wood Elf in _SRD 5.2_, and the Khoravar of Eberron is mechanically equivalent to a Half-Elf in _SRD 5.1_.
+[^🏹]: The Moon Elf and Sun Elf of the Forgotten Realms and the Vahadar Elf of Kaladesh are mechanically equivalent to a High Elf in _SRD 5.2_, the Bishtahar and Tirahar Elf of Kaladesh are mechanically equivalent to a Wood Elf in _SRD 5.2_, and the Khoravar of Eberron is mechanically equivalent to a Half-Elf in _SRD 5.1_.